Best Overall Tax Software for Self-Employed Filers

-We found that H&R Block's online tax software is finely tuned for accuracy.
-Whenever we entered an item incorrectly or placed something in the wrong field, we were notified of the mistake.
-Human error can result in mistakes that attract scrutiny from the IRS in the form of audits, fees and other penalties.
-The safeguards in H&R Block's platform help you feel confident that your returns are accurate.
+H&R Block's online tax software is finely tuned for accuracy.
+Whenever you enter an item incorrectly or place something in the wrong field, it notifies you of the mistake.
+Human error can result in mistakes that attract scrutiny from the IRS, potentially leading to audits, fees and other penalties.
+The safeguards in H&R Block's platform can help you feel confident that your returns are accurate.

 If you need a human touch to check your deductions and overall tax return accuracy, the company gives you access to the insights of a tax expert on its staff for no additional cost.
 You can receive this help either online or in person at participating H&R Block locations.

-For an additional fee, you can have your taxes prepared by a professional either online or in person.
-You can even drop off your tax documents at your local H&R Block and have them contact you when they're done.
-This costs an additional $49 for online tax prep and $59 for the in-person or drop-off service.
+For an additional fee, a professional can prepare your taxes either online or in person.
+You can even drop off your tax documents at your local H&R Block, which will contact you when filing is done.
+This costs an additional $49 for online tax prep and $69 for the in-person or drop-off service.

-As with anything tech-based, things can go awry with tax software, so you need a company with responsive, helpful customer support.
-During our testing, we were impressed by H&R Block's customer service.
-We spoke with customer representatives over the phone, as well as through the live chat service, and found ourselves speaking with an engaged, knowledgeable person each time.
+As with any tech, things can go awry with tax software, so you need a company with responsive, helpful customer support.
+During our testing, we were impressed with H&R Block's customer service.
+We spoke with customer representatives over the phone and through the live chat service, and found ourselves corresponding with an engaged, knowledgeable person each time.

 While we are very confident in H&R Block's suitability for microbusinesses and self-employed filers, it costs extra to file state taxes.
-On top of paying nearly $79 for the self-employed online option or $75 for the downloadable software, each state tax filing costs an additional $39.99.
+On top of the $79 for the self-employed online option or the $75 for the downloadable software, each state tax filing costs $36.99.

-Already prepared to choose an online tax software application?
+Ready to choose your online tax software application?
 Here's a breakdown of the rest of our coverage: